Sunak says he has never smoked but it is ‘irrelevant’ to proposed crackdown

 A new law would stop children who turn 14 this year and those younger from ever legally buying cigarettes or tobacco in England.

-Teetotal Rishi Sunak revealed he has never had a cigarette – but said it was “irrelevant” to his proposal to raise the legal smoking age annually.
+Rishi Sunak has revealed he has never had a cigarette, but said it has “no relevance” to his proposal to raise the legal smoking age annually.

 The Conservative Prime Minister defended the announcement against criticism that such a policy would go against “Thatcherite principles”.